IshitaSinhaxF/KMT/README.md

 | r.
 Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization)            | ---  |
 | s.
 Provided sufficient documentation to install and run their prototype on another machine                      | ---  |
 | t.
 Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge                           | ---  |

+# US Digital Services Playbook:

+Our team followed the US Digital Services Playbook, covering each of the 13 plays.
+We have provided [evidence of how each play was followed]().